 With the change in seasons to mark the start of Autumn, we take a look at the common conditions we treat from March to May and give you some tips to staying healthy this Autumn.
+Remember though, there’s no substitute for personalised advice from a health professional so make an appointment for an individual assessment.

 Influenza (the flu)